10 Things Not to Screw Up on a First Date

 Show Up Five Minutes Early

 A simple rule to abide by: you should be at your appointed meeting place five minutes early and assume she'll be five minutes late.
 If you want to impress her, don't make her sit alone at a bar waiting for you.
 This will also give you ample opportunity to situate yourself somewhere you feel comfortable.
 Chances are, this date is just as nerve-wracking for her as it is for you, and for her to walk in and be greeted by you as soon as she arrives automatically alleviates the first anxiety-inducing concern: Is he even going to show up?
-If you're picking her up, arrive on time.
+If you're picking her up, arrive a few minutes early.

 Open the Door, Pull Out Her Chair